JamesCrumble/POE-2-Radar/README.md

 Originally forked from `https://github.com/exApiTools/Radar`

-`targets.json` is not finished yet, but mp in the future .-.
+`targets.json` is not finished yet, but mb in the future .-.